dnschmitz/2021-ss-exponential-org-/coursework.md

 ### <span style="color:#42affa">Community and Crowd</span>

-"If you build communities and you do things in public, you don't have to find the right people, they find you"
+<span style="color:#8dcffc">_"If you build communities and you do things in public, you don't have to find the right people, they find you"_</span>

 Chris Anderson